Thermodynamic Circuits I: Association of devices in stationary nonequilibrium: Serial association of thermodynamic devices

-\emph{Example of dimension matching for conductances---} We now illustrate the construction of an equivalent non-equilibrium conductance for the devices of Fig.~\ref{fig: exemple abstrait}.
+We now illustrate the construction of an equivalent nonequilibrium conductance for the devices of Fig.~\ref{fig: exemple abstrait}.

 The first and second devices have 4 and 7 pins, 1 and 3 conservation laws leading to 3 and 4 fundamental currents respectively.
 Their connection via $\bm i_r^{(1)}=\left(i_3, i_4 \right)^T$ produces a third device with 7 pins, 2 conservation laws and 5 fundamental currents.
-Contrarily to the serial connection of TEGs, the conductance matrices' dimensions are all different calling for a dimensional matching.
+Hence, none of the conductance matrices are of the same dimension: this illustrates the most general serial association of devices.
 We assume that the local potentials at the interface have already been determined and that the conductance matrix $\bm G^{(m)}$ for $m=1,2$ are known for fundamental currents $\bm I^{(1)}=(i_2,i_3,i_4)^T$ and $\bm I^{(2)}=(i_5,i_6,i_7,i_9)^T$ associated to

-Eq.~\eqref{current} leads to physical currents $\bm i^{(1)}=(i_1,\dots,i_4)^T$ and $\bm i^{(2)}=(i_3,\dots,i_9)^T$ as expected given the matrices
+Eq.~\eqref{iSI} leads to physical currents $\bm i^{(1)}=(i_1,\dots,i_4)^T$ and $\bm i^{(2)}=(i_3,\dots,i_9)^T$ as expected given the matrices

 for the conservation laws $\bm \ell^{(m)} \bm i^{(m)} = \bm 0$ depicted on Fig.~\ref{fig: exemple abstrait}.
 Vertical bars emphasize the bloc decomposition of Eq.~\eqref{eq: split conservation laws}.
 Applying Eq.~\eqref{eq: wire currents} to our example, we find